rivosinc/JumpStart/docs/reference_manual.md

 ### Memory Management APIs

 JumpStart provides a heap-based memory management system that supports allocations from DDR memory with different memory attributes (WB, WC, UC).
-A DDR WB heap is set up by default, but other heaps must be explicitly initialized before use.

 If the diag attribute `enable_heap` is set to `True` a DDR WB heap will be initialized for use.